snknitin/100DaysOfML/Log.md

 ## Day 31 : August 24 , 2018

-**Today's Progress** :  When to Use MLP, CNN, and RNN Neural Networks **Thoughts** :
+**Today's Progress** :  When to Use MLP, CNN, and RNN Neural Networks
+**Thoughts** :

 * **DNN** - They are very flexible and can be used generally to learn a mapping from inputs to outputs.
+For example, the pixels of an image can be reduced down to one long row of data and fed into a MLP.
+The words of a document can also be reduced to one long row of data and fed to a MLP.
+Even the lag observations for a time series prediction problem can be reduced to a long row of data and fed to a MLP.
+  * Use MLPs For:
+    * Tabular datasets
+    * Classification prediction problems
+    * Regression prediction problems
+  * Try MLPs On:
+    * Image data
+    * Text Data
+    * Time series data
-   *
+    * Other types of data
 * **CNN**
 * **RNN**